 Naturally a reader’s eyes will be drawn to exactly where an individual is looking/facing.
 This enables you to highlight areas of most importance, such as the most significant offer.

 Action: Decide what you want to draw to the user’s attention.
 If you have one stand-out offer, put it side-by-side with an image of someone looking right at it, or their body gesturing towards it.
 If you have multiple offers, utilise an individual looking down or around the area these offers are located.

 We have managed to swing visitor behaviour significantly.
-With one headline offer we managed to generate 51 per cent of clicks on one area of the email (massive for a broad, multi-offer email), with 26 per cent of clicks on sub-offers.
-Changing where the individual was looking lowered this to eight per cent on the headline offer, with 61 per cent of clicks on the more targeted sub-offers (these emails had identical offers).
+With one headline offer we managed to generate 51% of clicks on one area of the email (massive for a broad, multi-offer email), with 26% of clicks on sub-offers.
+Changing where the individual was looking lowered this to 8% on the headline offer, with 61% of clicks on the more targeted sub-offers (these emails had identical offers).